Gravitational Field and Gravitational Potential

 - License: CC BY 3.0

 The unit vector $\mathbf{e}_r$ points from $M$ toward $m$, and the negative sign indicates that the force is attractive.
-In other words, $m$ is pulled toward $M$.
+That is, $m$ is pulled toward $M$.

 Cavendish’s Experiment

-Despite being one of the earliest known fundamental constants, $G$ is known with lower precision than most other fundamental constants such as $e$, $c$, and $\hbar$.
+Despite $G$ being one of the oldest known fundamental constants, it is known with lower precision than most other fundamental constants such as $e$, $c$, and $\hbar$.
 Even today, much research is being conducted to determine the value of $G$ with higher precision.

-The law in equation ($\ref{eqn:law_of_gravitation}$) can strictly be applied only to point particles.
-If one or both objects have size, an additional assumption that the gravitational force field is a linear field must be made to calculate the force.
-That is, it is assumed that the total gravitational force on a particle of mass $m$ from multiple other particles can be found by adding the vector forces from each.
-For objects with continuous mass distribution, the sum is replaced by an integral as follows:
+The law in equation ($\ref{eqn:law_of_gravitation}$) can strictly only be applied to point particles.
+If one or both objects have finite size, we need the additional assumption that the gravitational force field is a linear field to calculate the force.
+That is, we assume that the total gravitational force on a particle of mass $m$ from several other particles can be found by vector addition of each force.
+For objects with continuous mass distribution, the sum is replaced by an integral:

-If both objects of masses $M$ and $m$ have size and we want to calculate the total gravitational force, a second volume integral over $m$ is also needed.
+If both objects of mass $M$ and mass $m$ have finite size, a second volume integral over $m$ is also needed to find the total gravitational force.

 Gravitational Field Vector

-The gravitational field vector $\mathbf{g}$ is defined as the force per unit mass experienced by a particle in a field created by an object of mass $M$:
+The gravitational field vector $\mathbf{g}$ is defined as the vector representing the force per unit mass experienced by a particle in the field created by an object of mass $M$:

 \[\mathbf{g} = \frac{\mathbf{F}}{m} = - G \frac{M}{r^2}\mathbf{e}_r \label{eqn:g_vector}\tag{3}\]or